Congressional Budget Justification, FY 2017

 The administrative expenses budget reflects MCC’s focus on gaining efficiencies while at the same time making necessary, prudent investments that increase overall productivity and organizational effectiveness.

-The USAID Office of Inspector General will continue to conduct financial and performance audits and reviews for MCC.
+The USAID Office of Inspector General conducts financial and performance audits and reviews for MCC.

 Proposed Legislative Changes

-MCC is seeking authority to implement concurrent compacts in a given country, to maximize impact and supplement its proven country-focused model with the ability to develop regionally oriented investments.
+MCC is seeking authority to implement concurrent compacts to maximize impact and supplement its proven country-focused model with the ability to develop regionally-oriented investments.

-MCC’s evidence-based approach to selecting partners and evaluating results, as well as the current portfolio listing, sector results and beneficiary estimates, are detailed here.
+MCC’s evidence-based approach to selecting partners and evaluating results, as well as the current portfolio listing, closed compacts results and modifications, sector results, beneficiary estimates and corporate goals are listed here.